wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

 # Security breaches cannot be entirely prevented

 One of the challenges building out an internal offensive security program is to get buy-in and support from leadership.
-Often there is an assumption that breaches can be prevented, and that investing in protective measurements alone is enough to secure the organization.
+Often there is a lack of awareness of threat landscape, including assumption that breaches can be prevented, and that investing in protective measurements alone is enough to secure the organization.

 ![/blog/images/2021/hacked.jpg](/blog/images/2021/hacked.jpg)